nic-dgl104-winter-2022/class-textbook/ch2/OOP&ISP/README.md

 }}
 ```

-First, we used encapsulation to protect the data so the user can’t access them directly when we declared our value as private,
+First, we used Encapsulation to protect the data so the user can't access them directly when we declared our value as private,
 then we crated car class which  inheritance from our main class "Vehicle."